Showing posts with label Arts and Culture. Show all posts

 Celebrating Chinese New Year 2017: An Auspicious Celebration

 For centuries, Chinese immigrants from mainland China have established closer ties with the Filipinos.
-Since then, we have mutually embraced religious traditions and appreciated the rich culture and heritage that remains to be solid and lasting.
-Chinese merchants in the Philippines existed during the early years of civilization and became a great trading partner contributing to the robust economy and fortifying stronger relationships.
+Since then, we have mutually embraced religious traditions and appreciated the rich culture and heritage that remains solid and lasting.
+Chinese merchants in the Philippines existed during the early years of civilization and became great trading partners, contributing to a robust economy and fortifying stronger relationships.

 Chinese people who have chosen to live and work in the Philippines were accepted by most Filipinos, and they have greatly influenced our culture and way of living.

-Looking back, celebrating the Chinese new year 2013 was a memorable experience in Binondo, Manila.
+Celebrating the Chinese New Year 2013 was a memorable experience in Binondo, Manila.
 Known as the oldest Chinatown in the world, it has shown great transformation and preservation of Chinese-Filipino culture.
 The old and preserved houses and commercial buildings symbolize love and respect for its culture and heritage.
 For years, Manila Chinatown has given positive energy and vibrance to visitors and traders, and they hold on to their beliefs passed on from generation to generation.

 The Graceful Dragon and Lion Dance

 Good luck and prosperity are attributed to the colorful dance presentation where dancers have to mimic the movement of a lion and a dragon, a mythical creature.
 Both symbolize strength, wisdom, and power in Chinese ideology.
-These dances are more prevalent during the Chinese new year but are also presented in various Chinese cultural, religious, and political events.
-It is also a belief that these creatures ward off evil spirit and brings luck and fortune in business and life.
+These dances are more prevalent during the Chinese New Year and in various Chinese cultural, religious, and political events.
+It is also a belief that these creatures ward off evil spirits and bring luck and fortune in business and life.
 Dancing graciously in the form of Chinese martial arts is a skill and has entertained visitors for its graciousness.

 The lighting of firecrackers and fireworks

 Lion dance with firecrackers lighting up on the street makes a joyous and wonderful celebration.
-During new year's Eve, the street lights up with colorful fireworks and fireworks, creating noise that is believed to drive away bad luck and attracts prosperity.
-The noise which irritates some is the same noise that brings wealth to the believers in the new year.
+During New Year's Eve, the street lights up with colorful fireworks and fireworks, creating noise that is believed to drive away bad luck and attract prosperity.
+The noise that is irritating some is the same that brings wealth to believers in the new year.
 This kind of activity initially enjoyed by the Chinese was also adopted by Filipinos and the world — such a significant influence they had.

 Ang Pao is a symbol of wealth and abundance